aflemm/andrew-website/content/projects/sheet.md

 For as simple as it is, Sheet has a few tricks up its sleeve:
 - Maintains a log of your history, so you can recover discarded sheets
+- Syncs all data to iCloud
-- Can export the current sheet, and entire history to iCloud drive
+- Exports the current sheet, and entire history to iCloud drive
 - Keyboard shortcuts for most evey action
 - Customizable:
 	- Window size